MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpaneldisplay.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This setting disables the theme gallery in the Personalization Control Panel.

 If you enable this setting, users cannot change or save a theme.
 Elements of a theme such as the desktop background, color, sounds, and screen saver can still be changed (unless policies are set to turn them off).